whearne/Data-Analyst-Survey-Power-BI/README.md

 ### Insights:
 **Python** is by far the most preferred language, with over 400 votes, followed by **R** and a smaller portion of other languages like **C/C++** and **Java**.
 ## 4. Difficulty to Break Into Data
-This **Donut Chart** visualizes how difficult respondents found it to break into the data industry.
+This **Donut Chart** visualises how difficult respondents found it to break into the data industry.

 - **Difficulty Ratings**: